MetallicGoat/EnviroAntiMWP/README.md

 # EnviroAntiMWP

-EnviroAntiMWP is tool that quickly copy environmental lab data collected in the field, and processed by a 3rd party lab, to propitiatory index files.
+EnviroAntiMWP (manual work process) is tool that quickly copies environmental lab data collected in the field, and processed by a 3rd party lab, to propitiatory index files.
 The goal of this project is to partially automate data transfer from one standard to another.
 This job was previously done completely by hand.
-It not only required enormous amounts of time, but also by nature was prone to a large sources of human error.
+It not only required enormous amounts of time, but also by nature was very prone to human error.
+By automating the matching of data, and outputting a format which can easily be checked over, we both reduce time and improve accuracy.

 ## Authors
 This project is developed by us, two University of Guelph students, Christian Azzam ([@MetallicGoat](https://github.com/MetallicGoat)), and Braydon Affleck ([@baff-collab](https://github.com/baff-collab)).
-We developed this project on the side while working Co-op jobs, to help automate one aspect of [@baff-collab](https://github.com/baff-collab)'s Co-op position.
+We developed this project on the side while working Co-op jobs to help automate one aspect of [@baff-collab](https://github.com/baff-collab)'s Co-op position.
 With more programing experience [@MetallicGoat](https://github.com/MetallicGoat) wrote the initial script and UI.
-Since then both of us have collaborated to expand the tooling as a hobby project in our free time outside of work.
+Since then, both of us have collaborated to expand the tooling as a hobby project in our free time outside of work.

 ## How it works
-This app reads a lab data file (a xlsx file containing a table of test location and associated environmental test results) and then converts that data into the index files standard (a xlsx file containing a table of archived lab data from previous years).
-When it comes down to it, the app's function can be broken into 4 basic steps.
+This app reads a lab data file (an xlsx file containing a table of test locations and associated environmental test results) and then converts that data into the index files standard (a xlsx file containing a table of archived lab data from previous years).
+The app's function can be broken down into 4 basic steps:

-1. The lab data file is scanned looking for all locations that appear in the table.
+1. The lab data file is scanned for all locations with test results.
 2. Once all locations are stored in memory, the index file is then cross-referenced to find common location ids.
 3. The data in the lab file is reorganized to match the structure of the data in the lab file.
 4. A new column in the is inserted into the index file in and the new data is written.